 Listed below are some of the programs and events that are currently held by the Multi-Cultural Advisory Committee:

-• "WorldFest" – an outdoor festival showcasing our diverse cultures that abound in the community at large.
+- An outdoor festival showcasing our diverse cultures that abound in the community at large.
 This event covers a spectacular array of multi-cultural music, entertainment, cuisine and culture celebrating as many ethnic groups as possible.
-There is a large Children’s Activity area devoted to educational and cultural games, arts/crafts and entertainment for the young ones.
+There is a large Children’s Activity – Kid’s World - area devoted to educational and cultural games, arts/crafts and entertainment for the young ones.
 Games/Rides are also provided for more family fun.
+A “Teen World” and an International Cooking Demonstration tents were added making the event even more appealing.

 Listed below are some of the programs and events that have been conducted in the past by the Multi-Cultural Advisory Committee: